 - Any administrator, counselor, or teacher who reports results must do the following: - 1.
 Take into account the audience to whom the results are being presented. - 2.
 Caution audiences about unwarranted inferences based on test results. - 3.
 Explain both the purpose of the tests and what the tests are not designed to do. - 4.
-Provide a greater understanding of student performance for the audience by using appropriate data analyses, such as disaggregation of results based on student demographics, comparison of course preparation in relation to test scores, and review of performance trends. - School administrators should report aggregate/ summary results to all teachers not just to those at the grades that are tested and remind all teachers that student achievement is the responsibility of all educators.
-Test results are an indicator of what is happening in the school (as well as the community), not just of what is happening in the grades and subjects tested. - Schools should share test results with students (as appropriate) and their parents or guardians. - School administrators should provide appropriate staff development so that staff can competently respond to questions related to testing, scores, and interpretation of results. - School administrators, counselors, and teachers should use test results to identify general areas of strength and areas where improvement is needed.
+Provide a greater understanding of student performance for the audience by using appropriate data analyses, such as disaggregation of results based on student demographics, comparison of course preparation in relation to test scores, and review of performance trends. - School administrators should report aggregate/summary results to all teachers not just to those at the grades that are tested and remind all teachers that student achievement is the responsibility of all educators.
+Test results are an indicator of what is happening in the school (as well as the community), not just of what is happening in the grades and subjects tested. - Schools should share test results with students (as appropriate) and their parents or guardians.
+Schools receive at least two copies of students' Individual Student Reports.
+One copy should go to parents or guardians within a reasonable time after the receipt of the reports from the test contractor. - School administrators should provide appropriate staff development so that staff can competently respond to questions related to testing, scores, and interpretation of results. - School administrators, counselors, and teachers should use test results to identify general areas of strength and areas where improvement is needed.